-- auditory reaction time the length of time it takes to react to sound - blood pressure the force of the blood on the walls of the blood cells - pulse rate the number of heartbeats per minute - respiration rate the number of breaths per minute - skin temperature external body temperature - visual reaction time the length of time it takes to respond to something a person sees
+- auditory reaction time the length of time it takes to react to sound - blood pressure the force of the blood on the walls of the blood cells - pulse rate the number of heart beats per minute - skin temperature external body temperature - visual reaction time the length of time it takes to respond to something a person sees

-Test for response time Measure respiration rate Measure skin temperature Measure blood pressure & heart rate Collect, record & analyze data Monitor crew health Send and receive messages Send images as needed
+Test for response time Measure blood pressure & heart rate Measure skin temperature

+Collect, record & analyze data Monitor crew health Send and receive messages Send images as needed

-- A member of each team should be tested at least once during the mission. - Be sure to compare test results to information found during your research. - If an astronaut's test results are outside a healthy range, have them re-tested.
+- Be sure to compare test results to information found during your research. - If an astronaut's test results are outside a healthy range, have them re-tested.